Stem Cell Lift® Facelift

-Innovated by Dr. Newman 20 years ago, this one-of-a-kind procedure is a nonsurgical facelift which means no cutting, no pulling, and no scarring.
-It uses your own stem cells drawn…
+Innovated by Dr. Newman over 25 years ago, this one-of-a-kind procedure is a nonsurgical facelift which means no cutting, no pulling, and no scarring.
+It uses your own stem cells…

 Your hands can show your true signs of aging which is why Dr. Newman found that injecting your own body’s stem cells can achieve the same result as when he…

 Stem cells are revolutionizing the way we practice medicine by its promise of providing novel treatment options today and in the future for cosmetic treatments and for manymedical conditions.
 Among…

 Lichen Sclerosus (LS) is an autoimmune disease that is commonly misdiagnosed.
 Dr. Newman has been treating LS since 2011 and has seen over 200 patients.
 Treating LS with the Stem…